madrilene/eleventy-excellent/src/posts/daily/sneak-peak-saturday-for-2024-10-05.md

 ---
 title: "🔮 Sneak Peak Saturday for 2024-10-05"
+permalink: "/archive/sneak-peak-saturday-for-2024-10-05/"
-description: "Caught up in Friday's info frenzy, I spotlight some low-key stories you may have missed!"
+description: "Caught up in Friday&#39;s info frenzy, I spotlight some low-key stories you may have missed!"
 date: 2024-10-06 00:32:44.705524+00:00
 ---